RamGoel/easyCDN/README.md

 # cdnExtension

-Browser Extension for Amazing and Most Useful Links and CDN's so you don't have to copy again and again.

-Author @RamGoel
+No more Searching for CDN Links again and again on the Web.
+Our Tool cdnExtension solves this problem by keeping all the popular cdn links right on the top of your browser.